Dear Beautiful Mother,

 Finally, I know that you are loved and that you are never alone in this.

 Read more love letters from mothers of loss in Emily Long’s new book From Mother to Mother: On the Loss of a Child.
-The book is now available on Amazon.

 To discover more of Emily’s books and her work, visit her website.